Mortgage vs Rent in 2026 β When to Buy (With the Math)

 The most common argument for buying is "rent is throwing money away."
 It's also the argument that's most thoroughly wrong.
 Here's the actual math.

 Rent is not free, but it's not as differently structured from a mortgage as people pretend.
 Both are mostly cost-of-occupancy.
-The difference is the small portion that builds equity — and whether the home appreciates enough to make the friction worth it.
+The difference is the small portion that builds equity β and whether the home appreciates enough to make the friction worth it.
+The Consumer Financial Protection Bureau's Owning a Home toolkit walks through the same all-in cost framing for first-time buyers.

 The Break-Even Analysis: 3, 5, and 7 Year Horizons